 We the undersigned understand that oral argument is but a small portion of how the justices decide each case.
 Yet it is also one of only a few opportunities for members of the public, no matter where they live, to hear directly from the justices.
 We believe that should happen at the soonest available moment.

 Given the heightened interest in the case and the current technological capabilities of the institution, we believe the court should permit a live audio feed Trump v.
-International Refugee Assistance Project when it is argued on October 10.
+Hawaii when it is argued in April.

 Please fill out the form below to indicate your support.